-Slow Cooker Carolina Style Pulled Pork Sliders.
-Rich spices and tangy broth make this easy pulled pork recipe pair perfectly with sweet and crisp coleslaw and sweet buns.
+Slow Cooker Carolina Style Pulled Pork Sliders made with fork tender pulled pork in a tangy broth with with rich spices.
+Perfectly paired with sweet and crisp coleslaw and soft slider buns.

 Within this post you’ll learn how to make easy Carolina Style Pulled Pork in a slow cooker, as well as what makes it Carolina style.
 You’ll also learn how to make a simple but flavorful homemade coleslaw to create perfect pulled pork sliders.

 Well hello there y’all.
 You’ll have to forgive me, but my knowledge of Southern living ends there.
 What I do know is these Carolina Style Pulled Pork Sliders are dang good.
 I’d love to visit the South, and it’s on my wish list of travel locations.
 Until then, you and I can enjoy this regional inspired dish from our home base.